 - Plan your summer garden and new plantings

-- Check the Master Gardeners ‘Events’ link on their Web Page for upcoming Horticultural Clinics, talks and other related events.
+- Check Master Gardeners ‘Events’ for upcoming Horticultural Clinics, talks, garden tours, and other related events.

 June – named after JUNO, the goddess of light and sky and queen of the gods who also watches over marriages, married women and brides.
 June is considered a bride’s month and historically thought to be the most favourable time to marry.
 The June flower is the rose.